nilpunch/soft-math/README.md

 - `SoftMath` - math library for soft floats
 - `SoftVector3`, `SoftQuaternion`... - math structs that use soft floats

+Each type has a **Soft** prefix in their name, so use the IDE to quickly find what you need.

 ### Soft Float

 The `SoftFloat` type is the main type that you'll need to use for deterministic float calculations.